arkq/bluez-alsa/doc/bluealsa-plugins.7.rst

     included.
 The default is **no**.
 The soft volume controls are called "Mode" and take values "software" and "pass-through"; the playback control has index 0 and capture control index 1.
-See ``bluealsa(8)`` for more on the soft volume setting , and `CODEC SELECTION`_ below for more information on the Codec control.
+See ``bluealsa(8)`` for more on the soft volume setting , and `Codec selection`_ in the **NOTES** section below for more information on the Codec control.

   BAT
     Causes the plugin to include a (read-only) battery level indicator,